CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.proc_info_v1.rst

     - subset of
     - superset of

-:emphasis:`NOTE: The` ``exec_time`` `and` ``start_time`` `parameters are governed by a constraint allowing only values conforming to the following regex pattern:`
+:emphasis:NOTE: The ``exec_time`` and ``start_time`` parameters are governed by a constraint allowing only values conforming to the following regex pattern:
   ``^(([0-9]{0,2}-)?(([0-1][0-9])|([2][0-3])):([0-5][0-9]):([0-5][0-9])){0,1}$``

-:emphasis:`NOTE: The following ID parameters:` +-------------+--------------+----------------+
+:emphasis:NOTE: The following ``ID`` parameters:
+  +-------------+--------------+----------------+
   | ``pid``     | ``ppid``     | ``ruid``       |
   +-------------+--------------+----------------+
   | ``user_id`` | ``loginuid`` | ``session_id`` |
   +-------------+--------------+----------------+

-  :emphasis:`are governed by a constraint allowing only empty, positive integer, or OVAL Variable ID values conforming to the following regex pattern:`
+  :emphasis:are governed by a constraint allowing only empty, positive integer, or OVAL Variable ID values conforming to the following regex pattern:
     ``^()|([0-9]+|oval:org.cisecurity[A-Za-z0-9_\-\.]+:var:[1-9][0-9]*)$``

 NOTE: The ``posix_capability`` parameter is governed by a constraint allowing only the following values: